bkamins/JuliaForDataAnalysis/README.md

 * in the `/exercises` folder for each book chapter you can find 10 additional exercises with solutions (they are meant for self study and are not discussed in the book)
+* in the `/lectures` folder for each book chapter you can find a Jupyter Notebook file with code from this chapter (note that the code is slightly adjusted in comparison to code contained in .jl files in the root folder to accomodate it for running in Jupyter Notebook).

 ## Setting up your environment